 Underlying Themes of Striving to Thriving

 The underlying theme in Striving to Thriving are driven largely by two things.
-The first is patient needs.”
-The second includes those recommendation made in the “Pain Management Best Practices Inter-Agency Task Force Report.“ From a high level those patient (and provider) needs include the following:
+First, are patient needs.”
+Second, includes those recommendation made in the “Pain Management Best Practices Inter-Agency Task Force Report.“ From a high level those patient (and provider) needs include the following:

 - Education, education, education.
 When the patient understands chronic pain concepts, treatments are more effective, and the patient becomes empowered.